jupytercon/jupytercon2025-developingextensions/04-materials/07-independent-work.md

 **If you're blocked**:
 - Comment on the issue asking for clarification
-- Join the project's community chat (often Gitter or Discord)
+- Join the [Jupyter Zulip chat](https://jupyter.zulipchat.com) (or project-specific chat if available)
 - Ask instructors during this session
 - It's okay to pause and try something else